Jesus is Number One

 Jesus is Number One!
-Already in this chapter, Paul has described Jesus Christ as the 'image of the invisible God' (v15), 'Firstborn over all creation' (v15), 'Creator of everything' (v16): now Christ is presented as 'Head of the church' (v18), 'Firstborn from the dead' (v18); and later the 'Fullness of God' (v19) and the 'Reconciler of all things' (v20).
+Already in this chapter, Paul has described Jesus Christ as the 'image of the invisible God' (Colossians 1:15), 'Firstborn over all creation' (Colossians 1:15), 'Creator of everything' (Colossians 1:16): now Christ is presented as 'Head of the church' (Colossians 1:18), 'Firstborn from the dead' (Colossians 1:18); and later the 'Fullness of God' (Colossians 1:19) and the 'Reconciler of all things' (Colossians 1:20).
 There is no doubt that Jesus takes the highest place in every way.

-The church is 'the called-out people': called by God, out of the kingdom of darkness, into the light with Jesus.
-This group of people is not a democracy; every single member of the church is under the authority of Christ, and can only function when connected with the head (using the analogy of the human body - Ephesians 4:15-16).
+The church is 'the called-out people': called by God, out of the kingdom of darkness, into the light with Jesus (1 Peter 2:9).
+This group of people is not a democracy.
+The church is not a club run for the benefit of its members.
+The church is a group of people who have placed themselves under the authority of Jesus Christ.
+It is His church (Matthew 16:18) of which he is the Head.
+Every single member of the church is only able to function as Christ intends when they are connected with the head (using the analogy of the human body - Ephesians 4:15-16).
 He alone has the right to say what is right, and how His purposes are to be carried out - now and for ever, because just as Christ was the first to be raised from the dead, so all His people will also be raised to life, for ever.

 © Dr Paul Adams